danielewood/Windows-Autounattended/README.md

 # Unattended-Windows

+## Use the boot.wim from Windows Server 2016

 ##FirstRun.cmd
  - Place in the install media: sources\$OEM$\$$\Setup\Scripts\FirstRun.cmd
  - Will be automatically placed into C:\Windows\Setup\Scripts on Windows install.